huditech/lag-metrics-sample/README.md

 This has the advantage that it automatically creates the `.env` file for the sender and receiver clients (see below).

-You will be prompted for an email address where the alert notifications should be sent to.

 ## Send and receive messages

 The `client` folder contain a Javascript client to produce messages